Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 		<!-- <a href="#"> --><img src="/images/WinClassicTheme/BrokenExplorerTaskbar.gif" alt=""><!--</a>--><figcaption><a href="/images/WinClassicTheme/BrokenExplorerTaskbar.gif" title="If you FORGET to delete the 'Shell' item in the Registry, your taskbar is going to have its own party of preventing any Explorer window from opening.">If you FORGET to delete the 'Shell' item in the Registry, your taskbar is going to have its own party of preventing any Explorer window from opening as seen by the taskbar having its color black with its borders sticking out.
 This also happens if you do not delete the .dlls that were mentioned previously.</a></figcaption>
 	<figure>

+### You need access to another copy of ClassicTheme.exe
-At this point, ClassicTheme.exe is still be marked as 'installed' and we'll need the original ClassicTheme.exe.
+At this point, ClassicTheme.exe is still be marked as 'installed' and we'll need the ClassicTheme.exe.
 However, logging out and back in should work normally up to this point.
 Alternatively, you can run ``userinit`` instead of having to relogin.

-### You need access to another copy of ClassicTheme.exe
-For this final part, you need to be able to run the ClassicTheme.exe in order to stop the taskbar from breaking and Explorer windows refusing to open.
+If you are still facing the black screen issue, continue following this and this should be able to fix it if doing the above didn't work.
 I can't seem to find another way to fix this without having to use ClassicTheme.exe yet.
-So it may be problematic for a lot of antiviruses as **it'll remove it** before you even get to do anything.
+This may be problematic for a lot of antiviruses as **it'll remove it** before you even get to do anything.
 You will have to either whitelist a folder dedicated to ClassicTheme.exe or temporarily disable your anti-malware software which usually detects it if you're extracting it from the compressed archive, or you can use Safe Mode.

-You still have to use the Run box or Task Manager new task dialog's 'Browse...' option to navigate through the file system with a GUI.
+You still have to use the Task Manager's 'new task' dialog's 'Browse...' option to navigate through the file system with a GUI.

 ### To run with Safe Mode (so you won't get AVs in the way)
 1. Go use the combination ``CTRL + ALT + DELETE`` to bring up the security options